Frequently Asked Questions

 Both in-person and teletherapy counseling sessions are effective treatment options for most mental health issues.
 Some people prefer in-person therapy because it provides them with an “escape” or a safe, independent place to share their fears, concerns, questions, and issues.
 This therapy format also allows the therapist to observe a person’s non-verbal communication patterns and gestures more closely than with an online format.

 Conversely, other people prefer teletherapy because of its flexibility and accessibility.
-This therapy format is especially attractive to people who have jam-packed schedules, those who are ill, those who travel a lot, or those who are unable to leave their homes or attend in-person therapy sessions for some reason.
+This therapy format is especially attractive to people who have strict work schedules, those who suffer from chronic illness or are home bound, or those who travel a lot.

 I do not take every insurance primarily because I do not agree with the current changes in insurance coverage.
 It is not, however, because I do not care about people who need mental health treatment – because I do.
 Many insurance companies have become increasingly intrusive over the years.
 They have taken it upon themselves to dictate how, when, and who I can treat as a psychologist.
 I disagree with this rationale because I believe it restricts me from treating people to the best of my ability.

 I feel like I cannot provide you with the best care if I am forced to stay within the confines of overreaching insurance guidelines that I feel do not always have the individual’s health and well-being in mind.
-Therefore, after much thought and consideration, I have decided to only accept a few insurance plans that allow me to provide much-needed therapy services to underserved populations, such as disabled and elderly people, and those who live in rural Oregon, Colorado, or Texas.
+Therefore, after much thought and consideration, I have decided to only accept a few insurance plans that allow me to provide much-needed therapy services to underserved populations.

 If you would like to know if I take your insurance or if you would like to discuss possible alternative options, please contact me.
 I will do my best to work with you so you can get the help you need and deserve!

-The length of time you spend in therapy largely depends on your wants and needs.
-More specifically, it is based on your personal goals, your willingness to work towards those goals outside of therapy, and the severity of your symptoms (i.e., the extent to which they are negatively affecting your life).
+The length of time you spend in therapy largely depends on your personal goals, your willingness to work towards those goals outside of therapy, and the severity of your symptoms (i.e., the extent to which they are negatively affecting your life).

 First, and foremost, you do not have to talk about anything, you always have free- will during your therapy sessions.
 But I hope we will get to a place where you want to talk about them with me.
 Remember, I am here to help you – not judge you.
 I want to hear about your traumatic experiences because I care.
 I want you to feel like you can trust me and that my office or my presence provides you with peace.